graysonhicks/mastra-slack/README.md

 A pattern for connecting Slack bots to Mastra agents with streaming responses and conversation memory.

-This example includes three demo agents (reverse, caps, numbers) — each gets its own Slack app and webhook route.
+This example includes two demo agents (reverse, caps) — each gets its own Slack app and webhook route.

 ## How It Works